- Operating leases defined

-Assume that the lease is classified as an operating lease, that the tenant is a public company, that the rate inherent in the lease is unknown, and the fair value of the building is $300 million.
+Assume that the lease is classified as an operating lease, that the tenant is a private company, that the rate inherent in the lease is unknown, and the fair value of the building is $300 million.
 Assume the Tenant opened for business at the location on June 1, 2016.
-Assume that the company’s incremental borrowing rate would be 6% in 2016 and 9% in 2019.
+Assume that the company’s incremental borrowing rate would be 6% in 2016 and 9% in 2022.

 Step 1: Determine the lease term under ASC 840

 The lease term stated in the contract is 120 months, however the document states that the tenant shall be granted access subject to all the terms and conditions in the lease document during the “early access” period.
 Assuming the early access period started on February 1, 2016, then for GAAP purposes the lease really started on that date (accounting lease commencement date), and the lease term is actually 122 months; from February 1, 2016 through March 31, 2026.

 Note: To understand the difference between the commencement date, execution date, possession dates, etc, read this article on when a lease starts.

 Step 2: Determine the total lease payments under GAAP